dustinpianalto/rpnparse/README.md

 # rpnparse
-Go Utilities to converting infix notation to RPN and solving the RPN
+Go Utilities for converting infix notation to RPN and solving the RPN

 ---